pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

         pd.read_csv("../data/air_quality_no2_long.csv", parse_dates=["datetime"])

-Why are these ``Timestamp`` objects useful.
+Why are these :class:`pandas.Timestamp` objects useful.
 Let’s illustrate the added value with some example cases.

    What is the start and end date of the time series data set working